AppliedRecognition/Ver-ID-Credentials-Android-Sample/README.md

 	implementation 'com.android.support:design:26.1.0'
 	```

-## Getting Started with the Ver-ID ID Capture API
+## Getting Started with the Ver-ID Credentials API
 To scan an ID card your app will start an activity with a Ver-ID ID Capture intent and receive the result in `onActivityResult`.

 1. Load Ver-ID